TissueMAPS/TissueMAPS/README.rst

 -------

-Figures are written to *.html* files and stored in the *figures* folder on disk (a subdirectory of the project folder).
+Figures are written to *.html* files and stored in the *figures* folder on disk, a subdirectory of the project folder.
 The name of the figure file is available to the module as ``kwargs["figure_file"]``.